 - 1 tsp. red food coloring

-- In a large bowl mix the butter and shortening until fluffy.
+- In a large bowl beat the butter and shortening until fluffy on medium speed.

 - Add the sugar, baking powder and salt; mix until combined

-- Mix in the egg, egg yolks and vanilla until combined, scraping sides of bowl.
+- Beat in the egg, egg yolks, and vanilla until combined, scraping sides of the bowl.

-- Mix in the flour until combined, forming a soft dough.
+- Mix in the flour on medium speed until combined, forming a soft dough.

-- Using a teaspoon roll the chocolate dough into 25 1" balls.
+- Measure out 1 teaspoon the red velvet chocolate dough into 25 1" balls.

-- Flatten the almond flavored dough and place a chocolate dough ball in the center and mold the dough around it to make a round ball.
+- Flatten the almond-flavored dough balls and place a red velvet dough ball in the center and mold the dough around it to make a round ball.